Late S Corp Election

 5. After onboarding (usually 4-6 weeks), things settle down into a rhythm- Tax preparation in the spring, tax planning in the summer, with payroll and routine consultation bouncing along throughout the year.

-Our Business Expertise
+Our Business And Rental Expertise

-As mentioned elsewhere we primarily focus on small business owners and their unique consultation and tax preparation needs.
-With over 60 full-time consultation professionals including Certified Public Accountants, Enrolled Agents and Certified Financial Planners on your team, WCG CPAs & Advisors consults on custom business structures, multiple entity arrangements, S corp elections (even late S corp elections back to January), tax strategies, business coaching, industry analysis, executive benefits, retirement planning including individual 401k plans, exit strategies, business valuations, income tax planning and modeling, and tax representation.
+As mentioned elsewhere we primarily focus on small business owners and real estate investors, and their unique consultation and tax preparation needs.
+With over 90 full-time consultation professionals including Certified Public Accountants, Enrolled Agents and Certified Financial Planners on your teamWCG CPAs & Advisors consults on custom business structures, multiple entity arrangements, S corp elections (even late S corp elections back to January), tax strategies, business coaching, industry analysis, executive benefits, retirement planning including individual 401k plans, exit strategies, business valuations, income tax planning and modeling, and tax representation.

 We also work with business law attorneys for business owners who have additional needs such as drafting Operating Agreements, fee for service contracts, buying or selling a business including employee stock ownership plans and partner buy-ins.
 In addition, WCG coordinates with third party plan administrators create age-based profit sharing plans and cash balance (defined benefit) plans.
 We can run point on whatever your business needs to ensure that communication is effective and efficient allowing you to sell widgets.